yogthos/clj-rss/README.md

 (rss/channel false {:title "Foo" :link "http://foo/bar" :description "some channel"}
                    {:title "test"})
 ```

-Note that when using `:pubDate` and `:lastBuildDate` keys, they're expected to be `java.util.Date`
-or one of its subclasses.
-These will be converted to standard RSS date strings in the resulting XML.

 The output XML can be validated at http://validator.w3.org/feed/#validate_by_input